izyware/izy-proxy/README.md

 # Changelog

+## V5.5
+* 55000002: implement net.httpproxy
+* 55000001: implement runpkg.intercept

 ## V5.4
+* 54000026: fix import config processor bug
+* 54000025: improve node module simulation for chainAttachedModule and leverage Kernel postLoadModule functions.
+    * this will fix the issue where 'rel:' is used in package runner.
+* 54000024: make moduleSearchPaths optional for framework libraries
 * 54000023: implement runpkg/import/izynode__chainProcessorConfig for dynamic setting of the processors
 * 54000022: implement forceRequireOnLoadFromFile
 * 54000021: runpkg support ?fnName syntax and default to inline